DongzeHE/scpca-docs/docs/getting_started.md

 You can also directly filter cells based on the number of unique genes, total reads, and fraction of mitochondrial reads.
 We used the function [`scuttle::addPerCellQCMetrics()`](https://rdrr.io/github/LTLA/scuttle/man/addPerCellQCMetrics.html) to calculate these metrics and have included them in the `colData` of the filtered `SingleCellExperiment` objects.

-The following columns can be found in the `colData`:
+The following columns are added by `scuttle::addPerCellQCMetrics()` and can be found in the `colData`:

 | Column name             | Contents                                                                                                                                                                                      |
 | ----------------------- | --------------------------------------------------------------------------------------------------------------------------|